-Accreditation: The culture method is UKAS accredited in its entirety.
-Accredited for potable & process waters, our FASTek method is not currently accredited by UKAS.
-The FASTek method only detects Legionella pneumophila sero groups 1-15.
+Accreditation: The culture method is UKAS accredited for potable, process, swimming pool and hospital waters.
+Our FASTek method is not currently accredited by UKAS.

 Sample volume: The standard sample volume is 1 litre although the analysis can be performed on any volume.
-However, the certificate of analysis will reflect the volume tested.
+The certificate of analysis will reflect the volume tested.

-Turnaround time: 10 -14 days for the culture test and sample shown to be positive by FASTek.
-24 hours for FASTek negative samples
+Turnaround time: 10 -14 days for the culture test and 24 hours for FASTek samples

-We have one UKAS accredited methods for the analysis of Legionella which is the traditional ten day culture test, and we have a second, currently non-accredited method is known as FASTek.
+We have one UKAS accredited method for the analysis of Legionella which is the traditional ten day culture test, and a second non-accredited rapid method known as FASTek.
+The FASTek method detects Legionella pneumophila serogroups 1-15 but not non-pneumophila species of Legionella.

-The FASTek method will very quickly screen out samples that are negative for Legionella allowing the results to be reported within 24 hours, and if urgently required, within approximately four hours of receiving the sample.
-Samples which are found to be presumptively positive for Legionella will be taken for confirmation and enumeration by culture.
+The FASTek method will very quickly screen out samples that are negative for Legionella allowing the results to be reported within 24 hours, and if urgently required, within approximately six hours of receiving the sample.
+FASTek samples are always tested by culture in addition to the rapid screen – this is to provide confirmation and enumeration of positive samples and also to check for the presence of non-pneumophila species.
 It is not uncommon for FASTek positive samples to be reported as culture negative as this method detects viable non-culturable bacteria as well as having a low limit of detection.

 For both methods we prefer to receive a 1 litre sample as per the British standard method.
-We are able to test other volumes of water, however the sensitivity of the method reduces with smaller sample volume.
+We are able to test other volumes of water, however the sensitivity of the method reduces as the sample volume decreases.

 Results will typically be emailed as PDF reports but we can send results in your preferred format.
 We will also notify you immediately if any positive results are detected and identified so you don’t have to wait for ten days before being able to take action.